 Summer Undergraduate Research Symposium

-The Purdue Summer Undergraduate Research Symposium is an opportunity for undergraduate researchers conducting research at Purdue to showcase the scholarly work and creative endeavors they have been engaged in through research talks or poster presentations.
+The Purdue Summer Undergraduate Research Symposium is an opportunity for undergraduate researchers to showcase the scholarly work and creative endeavors they have been engaged in through research talks, posters, or virtual presentations.

-Any Purdue student may present during this symposium.
-Non-Purdue students working with a Purdue-affiliated research program or mentor can present during this symposium.
+Any Purdue student may present during the Symposium.
+Non-Purdue students working with a Purdue-affiliated research program or mentor can present.

 Why should I participate in Purdue's undergraduate research conferences?